strodan84/fusioncam/README.md

 ## Relevance to Fusion Diagnostics

-FDCS is motivated by diagnostic systems used in modern tokamaks, where optical and infrared imaging systems play a critical role in:
+PlasmaSkope is motivated by diagnostic systems used in modern tokamaks, where optical and infrared imaging systems play a critical role in:

 - plasma-facing component monitoring
 - edge plasma diagnostics